 You might face some errors, even in this seemingly simple installation.
 Something like “MMC could not create the snap-in” is pretty familiar to some users.
 In case you are one of those who got that message, here is how to fix it:

 - Double-check if the file exists in its path.
 It will be somewhere in C:\Windows\Temp\gpedit\

 - Get the repair zip file for yourself from this link.
 Extract the contents of the same path, C:\Windows\Temp\gpedit\.

 - You will find two .bat files in there.
-The x86 file is for 32 bit systems, and the x64 one is meant for 64 bit systems.
-Depending on your system’s configuration, select the proper bat file and run it as administrator via a right click on it.
+The x86 file is for 32-bit systems, and the x64 one is meant for 64-bit systems.
+Depending on your system’s configuration, please select the proper bat file and run it as an administrator via a right-click on it.